Prostitution in Switzerland: COVID-19 pandemic

 As part of the measures to combat the COVID-19 pandemic in Switzerland, prostitution was temporarily banned by the Federal Council under Chapter 3, article 6 of the Ordinance on Measures to Combat the Coronavirus (COVID-19).
 On 24 March a Thai woman was arrested in Rheineck for not closing her establishment and was subsequently fined 1,500 Swiss francs.

 Sex boxes

 The local authorities in Zurich installed carport-like constructions called Verrichtungsboxen or 'sex boxes' to protect street based sex workers.
 In 2012, voters approved the creation of "sex boxes" in Zurich to control suburban sex work.
 These were described as a "success" by local authorities after a year.
 The measure has been criticised by several organisations as restrictive.

 Red-light districts

-There are red-light districts in most of the major Swiss cities: Zurich (Langstrasse); Bern (Lorraine); Geneva (Les Pâquis, Pâquis’ four sex centres - the only places in Geneva where the women sit behind windows); Lausanne (Sevelin); Basel (Kleinbasel) and Lugano (Loreto).
+There are red-light districts in most of the major Swiss cities: Zurich (Langstrasse); Bern (Lorraine); Geneva (Les Pâquis, Pâquis’ four sex centres - the only places in Geneva where the women sit behind windows); Lausanne (Sevelin); Basel (Kleinbasel).
+In the early 2000s, Lugano dismantled its "red-light "triangle leaving only Pazzallo with active venues.